upspin/upspin/doc/security.md

 the availability advantages of public cloud storage.
 If they prefer,
 they can run the Upspin storage server code off their own local disk.

+## Alternative Designs

+The design space has many choices, offering different protections.

+Some ask why the directory server has access to cleartext filenames.
+It looked complicated to provide the API we do while somehow wrapping encryption keys for filenames that could be extracted by each client that needed them.
+Glob then has to then be implemented on the client, which adds even more complexity when done not by the file tree owner but by a client with permission only to parts of the tree.
+Homomorphic encryption approaches either don't support full glob or are very complicated themselves.
+In practice, the user can pick obscure filenames for special cases.
+The more challenging information leak from a bad directory server is the list of reader accounts that you've shared your file with.
+There are also some things that could be done about that, adding cost and complexity.
+Google Cloud has decent security and also pushes back against overly broad warrants, so we believe running the directory server in the cloud is an acceptable risk.
+If you worry about this, run the directory server on your own well-protected system.

+Others ask why we depend on a central key server rather than some distributed or federated system.
+As mentioned before, we are not adamant about using our current key server forever;
+if a better solution comes along we would consider switching.
+Any better system has to have at least the resistance our current one does to undetected tampering or inconsistent responses.

+Most of all, we welcome suggestions for how to make our system simpler.
+For us, complexity bugs are a bigger fear than warrants.